*** 2020 Update ***

 - How many stocks are graded: about 4500

 - More: We know that it’s biased.
 But it’s a feature we are proud of, and though the full app costs money, we are offering the scoring system for free through our demo.
 Another upside is that you can scan with the score.
-Here is a gif explaining how to find the score you want:
+Read in our Knowledge base about how to use it.

 - How many stocks are graded: 8000+ in the US, 40K+ globally.